THE 10 BEST Belfast Art Galleries

 Shocking but true

-These ladies deserve the very best in treatment and care along with compassion and understanding.Written 26 May 2022This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
-Tripadvisor performs checks on reviews. - BelfastFoodTravelManBelfast, UK5,961 contributionsThis gallery is situated above the no 31 Coffee Shop and is very contemporary.
-I visited the gallery first then retired to the coffee shop below to contemplate the art...alas there is great art in the coffee shop also-check the picsWritten 16 August 2018This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- BelfastFoodTravelManBelfast, UK6,739 contributionsThis gallery is situated above the no 31 Coffee Shop and is very contemporary.
+I visited the gallery first then retired to the coffee shop below to contemplate the art...alas there is great art in the coffee shop also-check the picsWritten August 16, 2018This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- CiaraSlevinNorthern Ireland, UK2,641 contributionsMy first visit, 07/09/2017, introduced me to a gallery I've heard much about.
+- CiaraSlevinNorthern Ireland, UK2,356 contributionsMy first visit, 07/09/2017, introduced me to a gallery I've heard much about.
 It lived up to it's reputation.
 Brimming with challenging, contemporary art tackling the big issues of our time, Catalyst is not for the faint-hearted.
 This uber-cool, industrial, warehouse suits the art it showcases (installation, conceptual, screen etc) and the radical art on display perfectly suits the space.

 Numerous artists were represented, but I was especially drawn to American/ Metis artist Dylan A T Miner's red wall hangings, called "Gesture of Solidarity".
 Miner deals with indigenous/ colonial themes and his banners dominated the gallery, catching the eye, demanding attention and investigation.
 Fantastic work.

-- CiaraSlevinNorthern Ireland, UK2,641 contributionsEakin's my favourite art gallery on the Lisburn Road.
+Catalyst is volunteer run/ nonprofit and as well as serving up fascinating experimental art, it runs a range of events, screenings and activities such as the Anarchist Bookfair.
+Quite possibly one of the most exciting art spaces in Belfast.
+I'm only sorry it took me so long to get round to visiting...Written September 8, 2017This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+Tripadvisor performs checks on reviews. - CiaraSlevinNorthern Ireland, UK2,356 contributionsEakin's my favourite art gallery on the Lisburn Road.
 A lovely little family run gallery spanning two floors of a red brick townhouse.
 Specialists in contemporary Irish art they also have some pieces from the past as well.
 You'll find a range of Artists' work here including George Callaghan, Brian Ballard, Neil Shawcross, Dean McDowell, Louis le Brocquy, J B Vallely and Terry Bradley amongst others.

 I always call in for a look when I pass Eakin.
 Yesterday I visited to view the beautiful, stylised, atmospheric paintings of George Callaghan.
 His harvest sunset paintings are mesmerising and I adore his 'Purple Haze' landscapes.
 A beautiful exhibition for this time of year as we near the end of October.

-- CiaraSlevinNorthern Ireland, UK2,641 contributionsOn a recent tour, part of Eastside Arts Festival 2017, someone on the bus mentioned that they wanted to see some 'proper art'.
+- CiaraSlevinNorthern Ireland, UK2,356 contributionsOn a recent tour, part of Eastside Arts Festival 2017, someone on the bus mentioned that they wanted to see some 'proper art'.
 By this they meant no more installation or conceptual art, instead they wanted art in more 'traditional' forms, such as painting, drawing and sculpture.
 Luckily enough, our next stop was ArtisAnn Gallery.
 I must admit that I too am enthusiastic about 'proper art' and this is just what you'll find here.
 However, it's not old-fashioned or boring, instead ArtisAnn is packed with exciting, contemporary, inspirational art that'll make you wish you had the wall space and money to buy it all!
 A truly fantastic spot showing both established and emerging Artists.
 I can't really describe in words just how beautiful this gallery is or how wonderful the work on display is - instead it's best to visit in person to see, enjoy and buy for yourself.
-Prepare to be bedazzled!Written 13 August 2017This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+Prepare to be bedazzled!Written August 13, 2017This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

-- CiaraSlevinNorthern Ireland, UK2,641 contributionsAlthough Artcetera is a centrally located gallery in the city and I've passed it many times - I've never previously noticed its existence!
+- CiaraSlevinNorthern Ireland, UK2,356 contributionsAlthough Artcetera is a centrally located gallery in the city and I've passed it many times - I've never previously noticed its existence!
 Because it sits slightly back from the pavement on Rosemary Street, it is easily overlooked.
 However, l visited on 03/08/17 with Belfast Art Bus Tour and saw VISAGE, The Face of Drag, a creative collaboration and exhibition by Photographer Carrie Davenport, nightclub promoter Aaron Eakin and Kaisen Print.
 This consisted of photographic portraits of Belfast-based Drag Queens in both male and Drag identities.
 It was a fabulous, entertaining and enthralling show.
-Artcetera gallery itself had a wonderful night club ambience with a lovely bar made from wine bottles - a delightful discovery and a real hidden gem.Written 23 August 2017This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+Artcetera gallery itself had a wonderful night club ambience with a lovely bar made from wine bottles - a delightful discovery and a real hidden gem.Written August 23, 2017This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.